How to Remove a Toilet

 After removing all the screws and nuts, the pan will be almost free.
 Stand over it, and rock it gently from side to side and the seal of wax will break.
 Put the toilet on a blanket in an upright position.
 If the pan is cemented to the floor, you’ll have to use a cold chisel and drive it under the base to free it.

 Now you’ll see a big hole in the floor.
 Clog it with a rag.
 If you don’t do this, sewer smells will enter the bathroom.
 Remove the wax ring and thoroughly clean the floor that was under the toilet with disinfectant and a scraper.
 Remove all debris and don’t forget to wear gloves and goggles in the process.

 Step 7 – Soil pipe

 In case you damage the soil pipe in the toilet removal process, you’ll need to trim it back.
-It’s necessary to have a clean square end before you install a new toilet.
+It’s necessary to have a clean level end before you install a new toilet.
 Using a chain pipe cutter is the best way to do it - just wrap it around the pipe and work backwards and forwards to cut it.

 Step 8 – Placing the toilet